br3ndonland/fastenv/docs/comparisons.md

 Subclasses of `collections.abc.MutableMapping`, such as `os._Environ`, need to provide implementations of each of those methods.

-Type stubs for `collections.abc.MutableMapping` are located in [python/typeshed/stdlib/typing.pyi](https://github.com/python/typeshed/blob/14add7520bb2f6dd468338c50fe94a5ac9a6ae0c/stdlib/typing.pyi#L453-L480).
-These are the type stubs for the standard library `typing` module, which [aliases `collections.abc.MutableMapping`](https://github.com/python/cpython/blob/0a7dcbdb13f1f2ab6e76e1cff47e80fb263f5da0/Lib/typing.py#L1670).
+[Type stubs](https://mypy.readthedocs.io/en/stable/stubs.html) for `os.environ` are in _[python/typeshed/stdlib/os/\_\_init\_\_.pyi](https://github.com/python/typeshed/blob/14add7520bb2f6dd468338c50fe94a5ac9a6ae0c/stdlib/os/__init__.pyi#L186-L223)_.
+Stubs for `collections.abc.MutableMapping` are in _[python/typeshed/stdlib/typing.pyi](https://github.com/python/typeshed/blob/14add7520bb2f6dd468338c50fe94a5ac9a6ae0c/stdlib/typing.pyi#L453-L480)_ (these are the type stubs for the standard library `typing` module, which [aliases `collections.abc.MutableMapping`](https://github.com/python/cpython/blob/0a7dcbdb13f1f2ab6e76e1cff47e80fb263f5da0/Lib/typing.py#L1670)).

 See the [`os` module docs](https://docs.python.org/3/library/os.html) and the [docs on mapping types](https://docs.python.org/3/library/stdtypes.html#mapping-types-dict) for more information.

 ## environs

 -   [environs](https://github.com/sloria/environs) is a project with useful features for managing _.env_ files and application settings.
-Its API was inspired by [django-environ](https://github.com/joke2k/django-environ) and [envparse](https://github.com/rconradharris/envparse).
-The maintainers [considered](https://github.com/rconradharris/envparse/issues/12) merging environs and envparse into one project.
--   The _[README](https://github.com/sloria/environs#why)_ compares environs to `os.environ`, and offers a concise justification of the additional features that environs provides.
+Its API was inspired by [django-environ](https://github.com/joke2k/django-environ) and [envparse](https://github.com/rconradharris/envparse) (and the maintainers [considered](https://github.com/rconradharris/envparse/issues/12) merging environs and envparse into one project).
+The _README_ [compares](https://github.com/sloria/environs#why) environs to `os.environ`, and justifies the additional features that environs provides.
--   While it separates config from code, as suggested by the [twelve-factor app](https://12factor.net/config) methodology, it also combines environment variables and settings.
+-   While it _separates_ config from code, as suggested by the [twelve-factor app](https://12factor.net/config) methodology, it also _combines_ environment variables and settings.
 Environment variables and their type-casted setting counterparts are combined into the same model.
 -   Initially, the source code wasn't consistently type-annotated ([sloria/environs#186](https://github.com/sloria/environs/issues/186)), but based on its [PEP 561](https://www.python.org/dev/peps/pep-0561/) marker file, it appears to be type-annotated now.
--   Depends on marshmallow and python-dotenv ([sloria/environs#196](https://github.com/sloria/environs/issues/196)), so it inherits the limitations described in the [python-dotenv section](#python-dotenv).
+-   Depends on python-dotenv ([sloria/environs#196](https://github.com/sloria/environs/issues/196)), so it inherits the limitations described in the [python-dotenv section](#python-dotenv).

 ## _pydantic_